-NanoColor infusion specialist Dominique Bossavy describes the cosmetic procedure as “a color restoration procedure that implants custom compounded pigments gently into the layers of the lip tissue to enhance and revitalize color losses and create definition.”
+NanoColor infusion specialist Dominique Bossavy describes lip blushing as “a color restoration procedure that implants custom compounded pigments gently into the layers of the lip tissue to enhance and revitalize color losses and create definition.”
 The result is a pout that always looks like it's sporting a natural and flattering light wash of lipstick.

 Whether you are a bride-to-be, bridesmaid, or simply a wedding guest who always wants to put her best face forward, this procedure could indeed be worth the splurge, depending on your needs.
 Here's everything you need to know before, during, and after this popular procedure that'll keep your pout looking perfect 24/7.

 First things first, and a big plus: This isn’t a super-long procedure.
 For best results, several sessions are required, but they won’t take any longer than an hour at most.
 After an initial consultation, pigments are mixed and applied.
 The result gives your lips a bit of a rebirth.
 “Think of a child who has the adorable cupid's bow—full lips that are balanced, bright, and often described as rosy," Bossavy explains.
 “That contrasting color fades over time.
 Reclaiming that is the end result.”
 She notes, “Most women don’t want to have an artifice or an overdone makeup look.
 They want to enhance their features to look their best."
 That's the ultimate goal of lip blushing.